fulcrologic/fulcro/docs/vsom-next.md

-# Untangled vs. Stock Om Next
+# Fulcro vs. Stock Om Next

 If you've tried stock Om Next, you probably found out pretty quickly that there are a lot of things you have to figure out, plug in, and set up before you actually have something working as a full-stack app with complete features.
-The primary difference is that Untangled makes a lot of these choices for you so that you can work on what you care about: your features!
+The primary difference is that Fulcro makes a lot of these choices for you so that you can work on what you care about: your features!

 ## TL;DR

-The gist is that Untangled supplies all of the bits and pieces you need to get going.
-This gives Untangled some very nice properties that Stock Om Next does not:
+The gist is that Fulcro supplies all of the bits and pieces you need to get going.
+This gives Fulcro some very nice properties that Stock Om Next does not:

 - Easier local reasoning (no hand-building initial UI state or composing parser bits)
 - Refactoring UI is much easier.
 Just move the component and re-compose locally in the UI.